M.A. Program Overview

 - Register at the assigned time using the myMemphis Web-based registration system.
 You can read registration instructions here.

-- Begin the M.A. planning form, obtainable from the Director of Graduate Studies, or click here for the form.
+- Begin the M.A. planning form, obtainable from the Director of Graduate Studies, or available at our Forms page here.

 Meet with the Director of Graduate Studies at least once a year for advising and clearance.
 When going for advising, take an up-to-date copy of the planning form.
 This meeting is necessary for registration clearance.
 For more on advising, click here.